 Why is visual communication important for my business?

 All businesses are unique in terms of size, goals, industries, and operations.
 Regardless, every organization can benefit from increasing knowledge and information sharing internally.
 This includes giving your employees the tools they need to succeed, as well as adequately set the stage for a shift in the way you communicate.

 Visuals: The key to effective communication.

-Videos, screenshots, and screencasts are powerful because not only are the messages shared visually better retained (after three days, people remember 10% of what they hear.
-If paired with a relevant image, the retention increases to 65% ), but they’re also versatile.
+Videos, screenshots, and screencasts are powerful because not only are the messages shared visually better retained, but they’re also versatile.